Comparison

 • You need table-size-aware risk scoring

-• You want a VS Code extension with inline diagnostics, hover details, and supported quick fixes
+• You want a VS Code extension or any LSP-aware editor to surface diagnostics inline

 • You want SARIF output for GitHub Code Scanning annotations